 The County establishes the number of hours by interviewing the proposed CareReceiver/”Employer” about their personal needs.
 The County’s Eligibility Worker reviews relevant medical documentation, asks questions, and completes forms with checklists.
 Based on the responses provided by the proposed Care Receiver, the checklist documents the number of hours per week that services are needed.
-Sometimes the Receiver’s time estimates are inaccurate, so be prepared to be as specific as possible about what tasks are needed and how long such tasks take, and why.
+Be prepared to be specific about what tasks and how long and explain why.

-A family member may be paid by I.H.S.S. for PERSONAL CARE services (such as bathing, bladder care, dressing, grooming and eating) but not for family responsibilities such as grocery shopping, cooking, meal preparation, laundry, shopping, banking, or errands, as these are household obligations.
+A family member can be paid by I.H.S.S. for PERSONAL CARE services (such as bathing, bladder care, dressing, grooming and eating) ~ but not for family responsibilities such as grocery shopping, cooking, meal preparation, laundry, shopping, banking, or errands, as these are household obligations.

-EmployER should not pay the EmployEE directly ~ or ‘tip’ the EmployEE.
+EmployER should not ‘tip’ the IHSS EmployEE.
 Doing so opens the door to elder abuse allegations and litigation.
-If the Employee fails to return, then a theft may have occurred (by the failure to provide services) so that a report should be made forthwith, to prevent fraud on the timesheets, so that the replacement CareGiver (from the JOB BANK) can be paid.
+If the Employee fails to return, then a theft occurred (by the failure to provide services) so a report must be made ~ so that the replacement CareGiver (obtained from the JOB BANK) can be paid.